BenniWi/airodor-wifi-web-app/airodor_wifi_api/README.md

     0 = Off
     1 = min - alternating
     2 = med - alternating
+    3 = med - alternating (Forced because of invalid input.
+E.g. hard wire is set to alternat-med and we tried to set alternate-min)
     6 = max - alternating
     10 = med - permanent one direction
     18 = max - permanent one direction
     34 = med - permanent only to inside
     66 = max - permanent only to inside
+    130 = off - with airodor-wifi timer activated
 ```

 right after setting a new mode, the returned mode is the "set" mode value.